10 Reasons Why Gerbera Daisy is Dying and How to Revive It

 How to fix it

-To prevent the death of your Gerbera Daisy, protect the plant from cold drafts and maintain an average warmth within the range of 15-250C and a minimum of 130C.
+To prevent the death of your Gerbera Daisy, protect the plant from cold drafts and maintain an average warmth of 15-250C with a minimum of 130C.
+Check out this guide on understanding temperature for houseplants.

 9. Exposure to hot direct sunlight